How to get from Siargao to Manila

 For the last leg of the trip, you have to take a flight from Butuan to Manila.

-Philippine Airlines and Cebu Pacific also offer flights between Butuan and Manila.
-The flight can take around 1 hour 40 minutes to 2 hours, depending on the airline.
+Both Philippine Airlines and Cebu Pacific operate this route.
+The flight takes around 1h 40m, depending on the airline.

 For the cheapest flights, check out Skyscanner.